 Buoyancy When Diving

 If you like freediving, even just doing a quick duck dive to take a picture, a neoprene wetsuit can make that very difficult because of the added buoyancy it creates.
-So you may need a weight belt and some lead to offset that buoyancy.
+So you will need a weight belt and some lead to offset that buoyancy.

 Drying and Smelliness of Snorkeling Wetsuits

 Unfortunately neoprene wetsuits are stinky things.
 And they are challenging to clean and dry.
 It is just the nature of neoprene.
 Plus its going to get stinkier because you are going to pee in it (read below).
 That is another benefit of our Thermocline suits.
-They don’t smell of neoprene, and they seem easier to clean.
+They don’t smell of neoprene, and they are easier to clean.

 Relieving Yourself